kristine-kiki/Tic-Tac-Toe/README.md

 # TIC-TAC-TOE
 This is a well known Tic Tac Toe game, just in a new shape!
 Not every time we have a paper and a pen in our pockets, but we always will have our mobile phones.<br> Long wait for a bus?
 Kids getting bored?
 Why not to play a [TIC TAC TOE](https://kristine-kiki.github.io/Tic-Tac-Toe/) game?
-This game has been designed mainly for kids, but I believe every adult still have a small kid inside. <br> As you can see the game has been designed for a big varaty of devices to be navigated freely and efficiently.<br>
+This game has been designed mainly for kids, but I believe every adult still have a small kid inside. <br> As you can see the game has been designed for a big varaty of devices to be navigated freely and efficiently.<br><br>
 <img src="assets/pictures/response .png">

 ## Features